Carnosine supplement benefit 250 mg, 500 mg dosage, side effects, safety, danger

 Hum Exp Toxicol.
 2010.
 Artun B, Küskü-Kiraz Z, Gulluoglu M, Cevikbas U, Koçak-Toker N. Department of Biochemistry, Istanbul Medical Faculty, Istanbul University, Istanbul, Turkey.

-Oxidative stress plays an important role in pathogenesis of alcohol-induced liver injury.
+Oxidative stress plays an important role as a cause of alcohol-induced liver injury.
 In this study, we investigated the effect of carnosine pretreatment on ethanol-induced oxidative stress and liver toxicity.
-Rats were given carnosine (2 g/L in drinking water) for 4 weeks and then ethanol was administered orally to rats at a dose of 5 g/kg every 12 hours for 3 doses totally (binge model).
-Plasma alanine (ALT) and aspartate (AST) transaminase activities and liver triglyceride, malondialdehyde (MDA), diene conjugate (DC), glutathione (GSH), vitamin E and vitamin C levels and superoxide dismutase (SOD), glutathione peroxidase (GSH-Px) and glutathione transferase (GST) activities were determined.
+Rats were given carnosine for 4 weeks and then ethanol was administered orally.
+Plasma alanine (ALT) and aspartate (AST) transaminase activities and liver triglyceride, malondialdehyde (MDA), glutathione (GSH), vitamin E and vitamin C levels and superoxide dismutase (SOD), glutathione peroxidase (GSH-Px) and glutathione transferase (GST) activities were determined.
 Binge ethanol administration resulted in significant increases in plasma transaminase activities, hepatic triglyceride and lipid peroxide levels.
 However, GSH, vitamin E, vitamin C levels and GSH-Px and GST activities were found to be decreased following ethanol administration.
-Carnosine pretreatment appeared to prevent the increase of plasma ALT and AST activities and hepatic MDA and DC levels following ethanol treatment.
-In addition, hepatic GSH levels increased, but there were no changes in triglyceride, vitamin E, vitamin C levels and SOD, GSH-Px and GST activities, following ethanol treatment in carnosine-pretreated rats.
-There was also no change in liver histopathological appearance.
-In conclusion, carnosine prevented the increases in serum transaminase activities and lipid peroxides in liver of ethanol-treated rats, without any change on steatosis in liver.
+Carnosine pretreatment appeared to prevent the increase of plasma ALT and AST activities and hepatic MDA levels following ethanol treatment.
+Carnosine prevented the increases in serum transaminase activities and lipid peroxides in liver of ethanol-treated rats, without any change on steatosis in liver.

 Carnosine increases efficiency of DOPA therapy of Parkinson’s disease: a pilot study.

 Rejuvenation Res.
-2008: Boldyrev A, Fedorova T, Stepanova M, Dobrotvorskaya I, Boldanova N, Bagyeva G, Ivanova-Smolenskaya I, Illarioshkin S. Research Center of Neurology, Russian Academy of Medical Sciences, Moscow, Russia.
+2008: Boldyrev A, Fedorova T, Stepanova M, Dobrotvorskaya I, Boldanova N, Bagyeva G, Ivanova-Smolenskaya I. Research Center of Neurology, Russian Academy of Medical Sciences, Moscow, Russia.